segovelo/cmd-ssh/README.md

 python script mkrepo.py to run scriptrepo.sh from windows command line.

-Include your local repo directory path inside your system environment variable PATH\
-Do not forget to modify mkrepo.bat file with your local repo directory path, that way\
-you will able to run\
-C:\users\segovelo\desktop>mkrepo <repo_name>\
-from any folder.

 Create a .env file with your ssh credentials\
 SSH_PASSPHRASE=<YOUR_SSH_PASSPHRASE>\
 SSH_PASSWORD=<YOUR_SSH_PASSWORD>